 15 Be very careful, then, how you live not as unwise but as wise, 16 making the most of every opportunity, because the days are evil.
 17 Therefore do not be foolish, but understand what the Lord’s will is.
 18 Do not get drunk on wine, which leads to debauchery.
 Instead, be filled with the Spirit, 19 speaking to one another with psalms, hymns, and songs from the Spirit.
 Sing and make music from your heart to the Lord, 20 always giving thanks to God the Father for everything, in the name of our Lord Jesus Christ.

 There is nothing more frustrating in life than wondering around, spending our time and energy without direction or purpose.
 To often we hunger for a clear picture of what our future looks like through the eyes of God, and what does he really want from us.
 The last time I took my son to the doctor, I sat on the edge of my chair hoping that the physician attending to my son would give me the right prescription so that my son's health will improve.
 I had no doubt that the hard work of the physician and the knowledge he possessed can quickly help resolve the problem with my son's ailing body.
-In the same way, God has a prescribed recipe for our lives to live with maximum purpose and direction.
-The Word of God is our prescription, and our hope should be that if we apply the remedy of his Word we will see the outcome and evidence of his diagnosis and promises.
+In the same way, God has a prescription for our lives to live with maximum purpose and direction.
+The Word of God is our compass, and our hope should be that if we apply the remedies prescribed in his Word we will see the outcome and evidence of his promises.

 Tuesday, July 22, 2014